kayne-spikker/shipment-assessment/README.md

 At some points, this project became quite a passion project for me.
 I wanted to create something that was visually engaging, something that could show the process in a tangible way.
 While I enjoyed working on it, there are definitely areas I would improve upon if I had more time.

+## Reasoning for My Approach

+I chose the **Laravel** framework for this project because it was something I used to work with daily, but hadn’t touched in about two years.
+I was curious to see how challenging it would be to get back into it.
+While I did encounter a few bumps—especially with keeping up with newer developments—I’m glad I invested the time into re-learning and working with it again.

+As for the frontend, I decided to use **Vue.js**.
+This was a bit of a happy coincidence, as I hadn't worked with Vue much before, but I believed it would give me the flexibility I needed to bring my vision to life.
+My initial thought was to build upon a standard Laravel application foundation, and in the end, it turned out just as I envisioned—aside from the areas I mention later that I would improve with more time.

+For creating the README and pull requests, I took advantage of AI to save time.
+After all, who has the time to manually write markdown files these days? 😄

 ## Things I Would Do Differently

 1. **Refactor Monolithic PDF Processing Method:**